 9. Reader suggested topic development and clarification.
-Reorganized and rewritten to assist in emergency quick care.
+Reorganized and rewritten to assist in emergency quick care based on user input.

 10. A field use, lightweight, tough, find and fix it book.
-This does not have extensive study and reference sections for reading at home like most others.
+This does not have the unnecessary for field care extensive study and reference sections for reading at home like most others.